How to Make Short Instructional Videos on a Computer

 Before you start your own video production, we’ll tell you about the most common mistakes.
 You can avoid these and try for the best results:

-- Whatever your content is about, make sure you target a specific audience you want to reach.
+- Whatever your content is about, make sure you target a specific audience you want to reach and create the right content strategy for it.

 - If you’re warming up an audience to make an offer, create content that makes them feel like they deserve it